university-of-york/uoy-design-patterns/src/pages/31-grid.md

 All grid boxes (any bit of code at all, in fact) can be given a `.mobile-hidden` and/or `.tablet-hidden` class, which will hide that box on mobile and/or tablet.
 This can cause layout issues if you aren't careful.

 **N.B.
-There is normally no margin between grid rows, and no border on grid boxes.
-The are just there for the documentation.**
+There is normally no border on grid boxes.
+It is just there for the documentation.**

 The default is to have a box that takes up the whole width: